wp-plugins/catablog/readme.txt

 === CataBlog ===
 Contributors: macguru2000
 Donate link: http://catablog.illproductions.net/donate/
-Tags: catalog, image, library
-Requires at least: 2.5
+Tags: catalog, discography, library, collection, organize, media, images, products, rolodex, manifests, listing, list Requires at least: 2.5
 Tested up to: 2.9.2
-Stable tag: 0.6.5
+Stable tag: 0.7.0

-CataBlog allows you to catalog any item you want and show it to the world through your blog.
+CataBlog allows you to create a catalog of "items" for your blog to show the world.

 == Description ==

-CataBlog allows you to catalog any item you want and show it to the world through your blog.
-Upload Images and then add titles, links and descriptions of the images and watch how easy it is to keep track of all your important stuff.
+CataBlog allows you to catalog pretty much any item you would want and share it through your blog.
+Upload an images and then give it a title, link, description and tags.
+Simple easy design makes it child's play  to keep track of all your different catalogs.

 == Installation ==